distri/require/main.coffee.md

 >     require "console"

-The dependency will be delcared something like
+The dependency could be delcared in pixie.cson as follows:

 >     dependencies:
 >       console: "http://strd6.github.io/console/v1.2.2.json"

+You can require a package directly from its JSON representation as well.

+>     $.getJSON(packageURL)
+>     .then (pkg) ->
+>       require pkg

 Implementation
 --------------